 NHLP’s Bill Powers Advocacy Fund continues Bill’s work by supporting cutting edge advocacy for tenants’ rights.

 Gifts made to the Bill Powers Advocacy Fund are tax-deductible.

 NHLP welcomes multi-year pledges of support to the advocacy fund program.
-If you have questions regarding the fund, pledges or other giving options including planned gifts, bequests, gifts of stock or equities, please contact Susan Stern at email@example.com.
+If you have questions regarding the fund, pledges or other giving options including planned gifts, bequests, gifts of stock or equities, please contact Lorin Bond at firstname.lastname@example.org.